 A young blonde-haired child on a bicycle smiles as he covers his eyes against the sun.
 Another child to the left of the image also smiles; there are camping tents and cars in the background.

 If you’re looking for an unforgettable family holiday in the UK, Somerset delivers adventure in spades.
-This itinerary is just a starting point; feel free to tailor it to your own family’s interests and pace.
+This 3-day family camping itinerary is just a starting point; feel free to tailor it to your own family’s interests and pace.

 Whether you want high-adrenaline adventure, slow-paced nature walks, or a bit of both, you’ll find it here at Basecamp.